There is nothing more British than the afternoon tea. Anyone who spends a family vacation in London should experience an afternoon tea at least once.

 Are you looking for a healthy afternoon tea for you and your family?
 If so, then head out to the Brown’s Hotel and indulge yourself with the Tea-Tox Healthy Afternoon Tea.

 Although this afternoon tea is not specifically designed for young children, it is a great place to have a sip of tea and a bite of cake with your whole family in London.

 So what is on the Tea-tox menu?
 Think smoked chicken and guacamole, poached salmon and dill crème fraiche, mango and coconut rice, chocolate-raspberry soya slice and seasonal fruit sorbet.
 That will surely get everyone’s taste buds happy and bodies healthy!

 Address: Albemarle Street, London, W1S4BP

-- Tube station: Jubilee, Victoria, Piccadilly lines – Green Park Station
+Tube Station: Jubilee, Victoria, Piccadilly lines – Green Park Station

-- Opening Hours: Afternoon Tea: Noon to 6.00pm daily
+Times: Noon to 6.00pm daily